internet-sicherheit/eco-blockchain-governance/README.md

 ### Technical

-Aspects such as technical monitoring, hardware and software requirements, update policies, backup, disaster recovery etc.
+Contains guidelines and implementation recommendation, as well as best practices for aspects such as technical monitoring, hardware and software requirements, update policies, backup, disaster recovery etc. .

 ### Legal